Margaret Dingeldein

-Margaret "Margie" Dingeldein (born May 30, 1980, in Merced, California) is an American water polo player who won a bronze medal in the 2004 Athens Olympics.
+Margaret "Margie" Dingeldein (born May 30, 1980) is an American water polo player who won a bronze medal in the 2004 Athens Olympics.
 Her position is attacker, and she is considered an excellent perimeter shooter.

 High school

 Dingeldein attended Merced High School and was named a water polo high school All-American and member of the U.S. Junior National Team.
 In 1998, she graduated valedictorian of her high school class and was named a National Merit Finalist.

 College

 As a freshman at Stanford University in 1999, Dingeldein was the Cardinals' top scorer with 45 goals.
 She earned first-team all-tournament at the water polo National Tournament, as well as Academic All-American.
 In 2000, she again led the team in scoring with 59 goals and was named First Team All-America by the American Water Polo Coaches Association.
 Dingeldein scored a team-high nine goals in the four games at the National Championships, including four in a win over Princeton University.
 In 2001, Dingeldein was second on the team in scoring with 48 goals and again earned Academic All-American.
 She was second again with 35 goals in 2002, when the Stanford women's water polo team defeated the UCLA Bruins 8-4 in the NCAA Women's Water Polo Championships, winning the Cardinal their first NCAA water polo title.
 Dingeldein graduated from Stanford University in 2002 with a degree in human biology.

 Dingeldein attended medical school at the University of California, San Francisco, and on graduating became an anesthesiology resident at UCSF Medical Center.